RD Information Databases

 There are national plans and strategies from European Commission (EC) relating to rare diseases that will help you understand EC policy in this area.
 Read more information on policy in rare disease in Europe.

-If you are a health professional interestd in developing a European Reference Networks (ERNs), this link will give you information on policies for ERN establishment or joining a network.
+If you are a health professional interested in developing a European Reference Network the following link will give you information on policies for ERN establishment or joining a network.

 Education for Healthcare Professionals